Homeless Management Information System (HMIS)

 The HMIS Refresher training will cover general HMIS topics with a focus around general data quality improvements.
 No registration is necessary to attend/complete this training.
 You will need to visit the training landing page on our website, watch the training video and complete the corresponding training quiz with a score of 90% or better.
 The training video is 38 minutes long and the quiz has 15 scored multiple choice questions.

-This training is available to complete now, and must be completed no later than 4/19/2021.
-After 4/19/2021, all users that have NOT completed this training will be inactivated until they have completed all pending training requirements.
+This training must be completed no later than May 26, 2021.
+All users that have NOT completed this mandatory training by May 26, 2021 will be inactivated until the training has been completed.

 Training Launch: 2/18/2021